The tropical $n$-gonal construction: Introduction

 There are two standard ways to associate principally polarized abelian varieties (ppavs) to algebraic curves, and both of these constructions carry over to the tropical setting.
 The Jacobian variety $\Jac(C)$ of a smooth algebraic curve $C$ of genus $g$ is a ppav of dimension $g$.
 The corresponding Torelli map $\mathcal{M}_g\to \mathcal{A}_g$ on the moduli spaces is injective, so a smooth algebraic curve can be recovered from its Jacobian.
 The tropical Jacobian of a metric graph was already introduced in~\cite{MikhalkinZharkov}.
 The tropical Torelli map $\mathcal{M}_g^{\mathrm{trop}}\to \mathcal{A}_g^{\mathrm{trop}}$ is no longer injective, and its non-injectivity locus was completely described in~\cite{CaporasoViviani}.

 The Prym variety $\Prym(\tC/C)$ is a ppav of dimension $g$ associated to an \'etale double cover $\tC\to C$ of algebraic curves of genera $2g+1$ and $g+1$, respectively.
 It is defined as the connected component of the identity of the kernel of the norm map $\Nm:\Jac(\tC)\to \Jac(C)$, and carries a principal polarization that is half of the polarization induced from $\Jac(\tC)$.
 The Prym--Torelli map $\mathcal{R}_{g+1}\to \mathcal{A}_g$ on the corresponding moduli spaces is no longer injective (for example, it has positive-dimensional fibers for $g\leq 4$), and its fibers have been extensively studied~\cite{Donagi_tetragonal}.
-The tropical Prym variety $\Prym(\tGa/\Ga)$ associated to a harmonic double cover of metric graphs $\tGa\to\Ga$ is defined in a completely analogous manner (see~\cite{JensenLen}, ~\cite{LenUlirsch} and~\cite{LenZakharov}).
-To the authors' knowledge, the question of describing the fibers of the tropical Prym--Torelli map $\mathcal{R}^{\mathrm{trop}}_{g+1}\to \mathcal{A}^{\mathrm{trop}}_g$ has not been considered.
+The tropical Prym variety $\Prym(\tGa/\Ga)$ associated to a harmonic double cover of metric graphs $\tGa\to\Ga$ is defined in a completely analogous manner (see~\cite{JensenLen}, ~\cite{LenUlirsch}, and~\cite{LenZakharov}).
+As for the question of describing the fibers of the tropical Prym-Torelli map $\mathcal{R}^{\mathrm{trop}}_{g+1}\to \mathcal{A}^{\mathrm{trop}}_g$ we develop some ideas in \cite{MatroidalPerspective}, however this is still far from a complete description.

 There are several remarkable constructions concerning Prym varieties of double covers of curves of small gonality.
 Let $p:\tC\to C$ be a (possibly ramified) double cover of a smooth curve $C$ admitting a degree $n$ map $f:C\to \PP^1$.
 As $x$ varies over $\PP^1$, the sections of the fiber maps $(f\circ p)^{-1}(x)\to f^{-1}(x)$ glue together into a $2^n$-gonal curve $\widetilde{D}\to \PP^1$, which carries two additional structures.
 First, exchanging the sheets of $p$ defines an involution on $\widetilde{D}$, hence a double cover $\widetilde{D}\to D$ of a $2^{n-1}$-gonal curve $D\to \PP^1$.
 Second, if $p$ is \'etale, then sections have a well-defined parity and $\widetilde{D}$ decomposes as a disjoint union of two $2^{n-1}$-gonal curves (if $n$ is odd then they are exchanged by the involution, while if $n$ is even then each is itself a double cover of a $2^{n-2}$-gonal curve).
 For $n\leq 4$, and under certain restrictions on the ramification, the ppavs associated to these double covers satisfy a number of natural isomorphisms (due ultimately to the symmetries of the associated Weyl groups):